petersudario/petersudario/README.md

 > Graduating Information Systems on PUCPR University on Brazil;

-> Learning Python and Java by myself;
+> Learning Java by myself;

-> Experience on PHP, Linux and Docker;
+> Experience on PHP, Python, Linux and Docker;

 > I love games and building fullstack applications;